Helping Johnny Make Sense of Privacy Policies with LLMs: Privacy Risk Information Scanner for Me

-The \textit{Settings Panel} is accessible through the cogwheel icon in the top right corner of each window.
-It affects all chats and all future assessments of websites.
-Users can adjust both the length and complexity of PRISMe's responses with sliders.
-We offer three levels of length (short, medium, long), and three levels of complexity depending on the user's technical background (no prior knowledge, basic knowledge, expert knowledge) to cater to diverse user groups, ranging from those who need simplified, short explanations to privacy experts seeking more detailed insights (\ref{item:dc-clear-communication}). \new{In the top bar} is another icon that displays a panel with the scraped policy in plaintext.
-It helps to detect flaws in scrape results and provides users with a sense of transparency, enhancing trust calibration. \new{The top bar also includes a help icon where users can find the most relevant information for using PRISMe outside of lab study conditions.}
+\textbf{Other Panels.} The \textit{Settings Panel}, accessible via a cogwheel icon, lets users customize chat response length and policy assessments (short, medium, long) and complexity (beginner, basic, expert) to match their preferences and technical expertise (\ref{item:dc-clear-communication}, \ref{item:dc-adaptability}).
+In the top bar is an icon that displays a panel with the scraped policy in plaintext.
+It helps to detect flaws in scrape results and provides users with a sense of transparency, enhancing trust calibration.
+The top bar also includes a help icon where users can find the most relevant information for using PRISMe outside of lab study conditions.